-Visit the top travel blogs across on the internet and spend hours surfing their websites.
+Visit the top blogs across on the industry and spend hours surfing their websites.

 By exploring the best travel blogs in the industry, you’ll notice many of the tips and tricks these bloggers have used to become so successful.
-Immerse yourself in your favorite travel blogs, take notes, and ask yourself the question: What can this blog teach me?
+Immerse yourself in your favorite blogs, take notes, and ask yourself: What can this blog teach me?

-Here are a few of my favorite bloggers that inspired me to start a travel blog of my own.
+Here are a few bloggers that inspired me to start a website of my own:

 Matthew Karsten, the Expert Vagabond, is an incredible photographer who seeks out thrilling and obscure adventures – the types of trips many travelers would shy away from.
 He has been a huge inspiration to me and my blogging journey.

-Nomadic Matt Kepnis is a travel blogging powerhouse, plain and simple.
+Nomadic Matt Kepnis is a blogging powerhouse, plain and simple.
 In fact, he’s widely viewed across the industry as the most successful travel blogger alive.
-His blog is clean, thoughtful, and has an insane amount of helpful content.
+His blog is clean, thoughtful, and has an insane amount of quality content.